Yelp/mrjob/docs/job.rst

                 raise ValueError("Data format must be 'json' or 'raw'")

-If you need behavior even more complex than that, including using different protocols to communicate between different steps (like JSON between steps and 2, but pickle between steps 2 and 3), you can override :py:meth:`MRJob.pick_protocols` to return different protocols based on the step number and step type of the current process.
-Unlike the three methods shown in the previous paragraph, this method is called more than once during the life of a task rather than just on initialization, so if you instantiate the protocols every time it is called, you will lose some speed.
-(The built-in protocols optimize the decoding of consecutive identical keys, a benefit that is lost if you constantly re-instantiate them.)
+If you need behavior even more complex than that, including using different protocols to communicate between different steps (like JSON between steps 1 and 2, but pickle between steps 2 and 3), you can override :py:meth:`MRJob.pick_protocols` to return different protocols based on the step number and step type of the current process.

 See :doc:`protocols` for more information about protocols, including how to implement your own.